Foreign Street Dogs

 Romanian Rescue Dogs – An Adopter’s Point of View

 My first experience of Romanian Rescue Dogs was when I was lucky enough to adopt Truffle and Luther from Islay Dog Rescue in February 2021.
-I had had rescue dogs all my life, but none compared to these two ‘Rommie Rascal’s’, Truffle and Luther (occasionally referred to affectionately as Trouble and Lucifer!)
+I had had rescue dogs all my life, but none compared to these two ‘Rommie Rascal’s,’ Truffle and Luther (occasionally and affectionately referred to as, Trouble and Lucifer!)

-Well, how wrong was I?
+Well, how wrong I was!
 Turns out VERY!
-You see the key thing about the Romanian rescue dog is that they are not a pet – they are very much an independent companion who has choice – they are free spirits and thinkers!
+You see the key thing about the Romanian Rescue Dog is that they are not a pet; they are very much an independent companion that has choice – they are free spirits and thinkers!

-As a result, they’re a different kind of dog, but they are immensely rewarding to be around.
-I have learned more in four years about dogs than I have in the past 40, and whilst I have loved and cherished all my dogs dearly, and fondly remember every one, it is Truffle and Luther that have pulled up my bootstraps and made me a much better canine carer than I ever thought possible!
+As a result, they are a different kind of dog, but they are immensely rewarding to be around.
+I have learned more in four years than I have in the past 40 about dogs, and whilst I have loved and cherished all my dogs dearly, and fondly remember every one, it is Truffle and Luther that have pulled up my bootstraps and made me a much better canine carer than I ever thought possible!

-So, what’s the difference?
-Romanian Rescue Dogs are street dogs, plain and simple, they are streetwise – they are a unique combination of cautious yet curious and you need to learn to adjust your approach, they are not your typical dog, they have a special genetic make-up that brings with it history, experience and survival skills coursing through their veins.
+So, what is the difference?
+Romanian Rescue Dogs are street dogs, plain and simple – they are a unique combination of cautious yet curious, and you need to learn to adjust your approach.
+They are not your typical dog and have a special genetic make-up that brings history, experience, and survival skills.

-Luther was a very sensitive and fearful dog when he first arrived; he was unpredictable.
+Luther was an extremely sensitive and fearful; he was unpredictable.
 There were many times over the first two years that we thought Luther would need to be returned to the rescue, as he went through life nipping family members, redirecting his frustration at another dog onto me or my husband, destroying furniture, barking incessantly – the list went on and on.
-I was working full time, and I just couldn’t work out what I was doing wrong – I was following all the training techniques, I was being clear and consistent, and I was doing everything by the book, and then one day it clicked – I was doing everything other than listening to Luther.
-He was constantly trying to tell me he was feeling overwhelmed, he was scared, he didn’t understand.
-I was treating him on the same way I had worked with all my UK rescue dogs – I was the problem, and my approach was the problem – Luther was trying really hard to communicate with me and I wasn’t hearing him.
+I was working full time, and I couldn’t work out what I was doing wrong – I was following all the training techniques, I was being clear and consistent, I was doing everything by the book, and then one day it clicked – I was doing everything other than listening to Luther!

-Truffle, came with her own irks and quirks; she had to have one of her hind legs amputated due to a nasty trauma injury because of cruelty – but despite this adversity she was and remains the most opinionated, vocal and belligerent little lady I have ever known!
+Truffle came with her own irks and quirks; she had to have one of her hind legs amputated due to a nasty trauma injury because of cruelty.
+Despite this adversity she was and remains the most opinionated, vocal, and belligerent little lady I have ever known!
 Truffle’s chosen person is my husband, and she bonded instantly with him which was a complete contrast to Luther.

-Truffle has always coped with the world do much better than Luther, but I have often put that down to her being slightly older and clearly, she had had several pups when in Romania.
-The lasting effect for Truffle is that she is always wanting food – she has known real hunger and struggle and now that she had food security, she still behaved like every morsal was her last meal.
-From my perspective seeing her like this is heartbreaking, but we have worked together, and she now has set times for each meal and snack – she has learned that she will always have a full tummy, but it has taken time to build her confidence and trust around food security.
+Truffle has always coped with the world so much better than Luther, but I have often put that down to her being slightly older and she had had pups when in Romania.
+The lasting effect for Truffle is that she is always wanting food – she has known real hunger and struggle; even though she had food security, she still behaved like every morsal was her last meal.
+From my perspective seeing her like this was heartbreaking, but we have worked together, and she now has set times for each of her meals and snacks – she has now learned that she will always have a full tummy, but it has taken time to build her confidence and trust around food security.

 More Advice